 Even the most well-known online casino games can surprise you.

 From a distance, online roulette may seem like a simple and repetitive game.
 However, take a closer look at the table and you’ll discover there’s more to the game than first meets the eye.
 The racetrack contains many possibilities and many different ways for you to place your bet.
-There’s a lot more to placing roulette bets than just making a choice between red and black, so why not add some variation into your online casino experience?
+There’s a lot more to placing roulette bets than just making a choice between red and black, so why not add some variation into your experience at the best online casino in the UK?

 To fully understand the roulette bets available to us we must first take a look at the table and its layout, where typically you’ll find the number board, the racetrack and the wheel in play.